dhernandez-cto/git-tags-action/README.md

 1.0.0 1.0.1 1.0.2-RC-1 1.0.2-RC-2

-Calling this action with the parameter `version=1.0.2-RC` will return 3
+Calling this action with the parameter `version: 1.0.2-RC` will return 3

 ## Example usage